Easy Apple Pie Recipe

 Ready to make the best apple pie?
 Here are a few tips!

-• Reduce the sugar.
+Reduce the Sugar.
 You can reduce the sugar by half in the recipe or use a sweetener substitute made for baking.
-If you are using a sweet variety of apples (vs a tart one), reducing the sugar may be a good idea.
+Reducing the sugar may be a good idea if you are using a sweet variety of apples (vs a tart one).

-• Add some sugar on top.
+Sprinkle some Sugar on top.
 Sprinkle some coarse sugar on the top of the crust before baking for added sweetness and texture.

 Serving Suggestions

 While you do want the pie to cool before trying to slice it, I love digging in while it’s still a bit warm.
-Even if it cools completely, I’ll pop a slice in the microwave for just a few seconds.
-Add some ice cream or whipped cream and you have dessert perfection!
+Even if it cools completely, I’ll pop a slice in the microwave for a few seconds.
+Add a dollop of ice cream or whipped cream, and you will have dessert perfection!

 Leftover apple pie can be stored at room temperature for up to 2 days or in the fridge for 5 days.
 Either way, it should be kept covered, either in a pie storage container or wrapped in plastic wrap.